alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

     ![](images/login_1.png)
     ![](images/login_2.png)

-    If you get a message saying "account or password is correct" , check that you:
+    If you get a message saying "account or password is incorrect" , check that you:
      * typed the right username
      * typed the right domain (see below example!)